Drugs & Alcohol Are No Way to Cope - Try These Tips Instead

-Addiction experts from Hackensack Meridian Health offer the following guidance for anyone to better manage the pressures associated with coronavirus that might lead to the abuse of drugs or alcohol.
+Addiction experts from Hackensack Meridian Health offer the following guidance for anyone to better manage everyday pressure and stress that might lead to the abuse of drugs or alcohol.

-If you have a sponsor, make it a point to check in regularly by phone or text.
+If you have a sponsor, make it a point to check in regularly in person or by phone.
 These connections serve as a reminder that people are not alone, others are still there to help, and we can take care of each other.

-Remember: If you are an addict, you need to talk about it and be listened to by others.
+Remember: If you are in recovery from a substance use disorder, you need to talk about it and be listened to by others.

 2. Ease the mind with relaxation techniques

 In stressful times we turn to old ways of coping.
-For addicts, that means a potential relapse.
+For those in recovery, that means a potential relapse.
 Those with an addictive history need to come up with alternative ways to deal with stress.
 Some tactics – and good ways to relax – might include:

 - A walk in nature